matrix-org/matrix-spec/content/rooms/fragments/v2-state-res.md

 The *resolution* of a set of states is obtained as follows:

 1. Select all *power events* that appear in the *full conflicted set*.
-Compute the union of their *auth chains*.
+Compute the union of their auth chains, including the power events themselves.
     Sort the union using the *reverse topological power ordering*.
 2. Apply the *iterative auth checks algorithm*, starting from the *unconflicted state map*, to the list of events from the previous step to get a partially resolved state.